Assessment

 OUR ASSESSMENTS

 Calhoun Psychology offers assessment services that generally fall into the categories below.
-However, the structure and content of assessments may vary based on based on each child or young adult’s primary concerns.
+However, the structure and content of assessments may vary based on based on each individual’s primary concerns.

 Full Psychoeducational Evaluation

-This evaluation is the most comprehensive and includes cognitive (IQ) testing, achievement testing, surveys assessing psychosocial functioning, and diagnostic clinical interviews.
-The full psychoeducational evaluation is the best way to determine: a) an individual’s learning strengths and areas of challenge, b) whether an individual meets criteria for a psychological disorder, and c) how learning abilities and psychological symptoms may jointly influence an individual’s overall functioning.
-Information collected during the evaluation, diagnostic determinations and tailored recommendations are summarized in a comprehensive report.
+For individuals experiencing both learning challenges and psychological symptoms.
+This is our most comprehensive evaluation and includes cognitive (IQ) testing, achievement testing, surveys assessing psychosocial functioning, and diagnostic clinical interviews.
+This full psychoeducational evaluation is the best way to determine an individual’s learning strengths and areas of challenge, whether they meet criteria for a psychological disorder, and how learning abilities and psychological symptoms may jointly influence overall functioning.

 Educational Evaluation